 Gigi’s Playhouse provides educational and therapeutic programs at no charge to families and serves children and adults of all ages with Down syndrome.
 With 24 Playhouses across the country, more than 25,000 individuals benefit from programs that encourage achievement, belief and confidence.

 American Graduate Champion: Emile Cambry, Founder & CEO of Blue 1647

 Champion Emile Cambry created Blue 1647, an entrepreneurship and technology innovation center focused on a community-based approach to workforce development in the digital age.
 Programs at Blue 1647 are designed to encourage students in low-income and minority communities to explore careers in technology and build 21st century skills.
 Blue 1647 provides a creative and comfortable environment for students to learn coding, 3D printing, mobile and web application development and more.
 By making technology accessible, Cambry believes that Blue 1647 is transformative for many students, providing an alternative to violence and re-engaging those that are at risk of dropping out of high school.
 Be an American Graduate Champion!

 Chicago Public Schools has created the Early College Initiative, allowing thousands of high school students to earn college credits at more than 30 schools across the city.
-Early College STEM schools use technology, training and partnerships with neighborhood schools to prepare students for the technology jobs of the future.
+Early College STEAM schools use technology, training and partnerships with neighborhood schools to prepare students for the technology jobs of the future.
 This story originally aired on Chicago Tonight on July 2, 2015.